Testing the USB2Rig Interface with Direwolf

 After testing the USB2Rig with APRS and examining the hardware inside, it appears to be a functional and reasonably well-designed digital radio interface.
 The device combines a USB audio codec, a USB-to-serial converter, and supporting circuitry behind a small USB hub, allowing it to present itself to the computer as a USB speaker, microphone, and serial port simultaneously.

-From a practical standpoint, the interface worked well with APRS using APRSdroid, and the setup process was straightforward once the audio levels were adjusted properly.
+From a practical standpoint, the interface worked well with APRS using Direwolf, and the setup process was straightforward once the audio levels were adjusted properly.
 The hardware design includes the essential components expected in this type of interface, such as audio isolation, serial level conversion, and configurable control signaling.

 While the design clearly mirrors the concept of the DigiRig Mobile, the USB2Rig appears to implement the same basic architecture using lower-cost components such as the CH340 serial interface.
 In terms of functionality, however, it still provides the key features needed for digital operation, including audio input/output and serial-based PTT or CAT control.